John Spano: Revealed as a swindler

-Under the terms of a mediation brokered by Bettman, Spano relinquished control of the Islanders back to Pickett on July 11.
-In return, Pickett agreed not to sue Spano for breach of contract.
+Even as the investigation was underway, Spano was in talks with Garden City Hotel owner Myron Melkin, who was willing to bail Spano out in return for controlling interest in the Islanders.
+However, when Newsday's final story ran on July 6, Melkin walked away.
+Realizing he was at the end of his tether, Spano relinquished control of the Islanders back to Pickett on July 11.
+Under the terms of a mediation brokered by Bettman, Pickett agreed not to sue Spano for breach of contract.
+Spano theoretically could have taken the team into Chapter 11 bankruptcy, but said he had too much respect for the team and fans to do so.
+Pickett subsequently reached an agreement with Fleet to repay the loan Spano used to buy the team itself.

 Spano later told Sports Illustrated that a "significant" capital call and a payment on a note blew apart his plans to pay Pickett.
 However, he claimed that once Pickett asked Bettman to intervene and the story broke in the press, it was impossible for him to resolve the dispute.
 It also emerged that Spano owed $85,000 in back property taxes on his home.

-There had been some questions about Spano even before the Islanders deal came unraveled; the other NHL owners were reportedly wary of Spano well before his purchase of the team was approved.
-Then-New Jersey Devils owner John McMullen, for instance, told Stan Fischler (a longtime television analyst for SportsChannel New York, which owned and still owns the Islanders' TV rights under the name MSG Plus) that he was unsure if Spano was even using his own money to buy the team.
-Fischler also learned that Spano had promised the leader of an Islanders fan club a post as his "special advisor," but had not informed anyone within the Islanders organization about it.
-Spano had also offered the team presidency to former Islanders great Denis Potvin (who had reportedly planned to fire Milbury altogether), but negotiations collapsed after Spano apparently told Potvin that he was running out of money.
+There had been some questions about Spano even before the Islanders deal came unraveled.
+The other NHL owners were reportedly wary of Spano well before his purchase of the team was approved.
+Then-New Jersey Devils owner John McMullen, for instance, told Stan Fischler (a longtime television analyst for SportsChannel New York, which owned and still owns the Islanders' TV rights under the name MSG Sportsnet) that he was unsure if Spano was even using his own money to buy the team.
+Fischler also learned that Spano had promised Tom Croke, the leader of an Islanders fan club, a post as his "special advisor," but had not informed anyone within the Islanders organization about it.
+Spano had also offered the team presidency to Potvin, who had never gotten along with Milbury and planned to fire him altogether, but negotiations collapsed after Spano apparently told Potvin that he was running out of money.
 Potvin later said that Spano had almost no staff, which was unusual for a multimillionaire.

 Not long after Spano's cover was blown, it emerged that Spano was also being sued by South African cookware maker Lenco Holdings.
 Spano had reached a deal with Lenco to sell its pots and pans to American buyers at Nordstrom; however, Nordstrom had never sold cookware, and the department code on the purported Nordstrom purchase order was for women's coats.
 Spano borrowed against the venture to secure a $1 million loan from Comerica.
 He was also being sued by a Dallas law firm after it was revealed that he had not paid them for legal work during his abortive run at the Stars.
 Had either of these suits come to light sooner, it is likely that Spano's pursuit of the Islanders would have been over before it started.